eiConsole v.23R1

 There are a lot of panels and areas for the File Specification Editor, but we’ll review each of these in turn to explain them.

-This panel contains the structure (so far, it’s empty) of the File Specification, defined as a hierarchy (a tree) of Records, sub-Records, and Fields.
-The bottom half of the panel is used to provide information and configurations for the selected Record or Field.
+On the left side of the screen is the Record Structure panel.
+This panel contains the structure (so far, it’s empty) of the file specification, defined as a hierarchy (a tree) of records, sub-records, and fields.
+The bottom half of the panel is used to provide information and configurations for the selected record or field.

+The top-right panel is used to show currently loaded sample data with highlighting for a selected record.
 Until we have a structure defined and a sample file loaded, this will be empty and fairly uninteresting.

+Finally, the Results Preview panel.
 This panel is used to load and/or edit a sample file, transform it, and see the results.
 We’ll start here.

 Defining the File Specification